Leverage the collective wisdom of your staff with a knowledge management hub

 Most organizations today recognize both knowledge types are essential to hold on to, and that a knowledge management strategy – supported with the right technology – is needed to maintain core capabilities over time.

-A lack of planning for knowledge management can create a chaotic working environment.
+A lack of knowledge management processes can create a chaotic working environment.
 The risks include:

-- Valuable expertise and knowledge is lost when a good employee leaves
+- Valuable expertise and know-how is lost when a good employee leaves

 - Correct and current processes are difficult to pinpoint, potentially compromising an organization